teambit/bit/README.md

 * Discoverability: it’s hard if not impossible to organize and search multiple repositories and packages to quickly find the components you need.
 People often used different terms to describe the same functionality, and there is no single source of truth to search and trust.

 Bit relies on a different paradigm that solves all of these problems.
 It adds a virtualized level of abstraction on top of your source files, allowing you to easily create, maintain and find reusable code components.
+This allows you to create an arsenal of reusbale code components.
 Instead of addressing source files, Bit is designed from the ground up to address code components:

 - **Virtual Scope.** Bit uses a distributed and virtual repository called a Scope to keep and maintain all your components in a single place, while still being able to independently find, use and modify each component.
 You can define the components needed in your application to form a dynamic API made of these components alone, without pulling any redundant code or irrelevant dependencies.